- Fritz's Newsletter

 The most compelling theme - one I surely admired, without truly understanding - is the power of companionship.

-The adventures they go on made for a lovely setting, sure, but what really made the the original show work where other versions haven’t is the dynamic between Clarkson, Hammond, & May.
-Their chemistry as old friends pours through the screen - it’s just three funny guys who genuinely like each other, doing fun stuff & living a wild life.
+The adventures they go on made for a lovely setting, sure, but what really made the the original show work where the copycats like “Top Gear US” and the new UK “Top Gear” series mostly haven’t is the irresistible dynamic between Clarkson, Hammond, & May.

-Even so, those three men inspired me to embrace that ethos of companionship, to seek out & engage people I admire & appreciate, and to build friendships that will stand the test of time.
+Even as that may be, Clarkson, Hammond, & May inspired me to embrace that ethos of companionship, to seek out & engage people I admire & appreciate, and to build friendships that will stand the test of time.
+Their work made the world a better place.

 As anyone who’s taken a road trip knows, it’s not the road you’re driving that you remember - it’s the people you travel it with.
 Thank you for coming along with me.